ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_ena_runs_SOP.md

     }
     ```

-2. Clear the sequencing run accessions in file metadata
+2. Clear the sequencing run accessions in file metadata.
 The following should not be in the file metadata json:
     ```json
     "insdc_run_accessions": [
       "ERR6449905"